piddlingtuna/COMP2511_21T2/week05/README.md

 - Please show me your Gitlab Issues :)
 - Please discuss your project assumptions with me :).
 They need to be approved by me.
-- The project is due on 5pm Friday 2nd July (Week 5).
+- The milestone 1 is due on 9pm Friday 2nd July (Week 5).
 Yes, I know, not a lot of time :/

 ### Notes